Yellow River (County Leitrim)

 The Yellow River is a watercourse wholly in County Leitrim, Ireland.
 It is one of two rivers of this name in the county, the other originating at Doon, County Cavan.

 Course

 The river is formed by the confluence of several short source arms that originate in the Slievenakilla townland, south of Benbrack Hill, near the border with County Cavan.
-The townland of Slievenakilla is practically divided by the Yellow River which flows initially west, passes under the road between Ballinagleragh and Stralongford, turns north and follows an approximate WNW course until Sranagarvanagh townland where it turns towards the southwest.
+The townland of Slievenakilla is practically divided by the Yellow River which flows initially west, passes under the road between Ballinagleragh and Stralongford, turns north and follows an approximate west-north-west course until Sranagarvanagh townland where it turns towards the southwest.
 At Fahy the river discharges into Lough Allen, effectively becoming a tributary of the River Shannon.

 Wildlife

 Lapwings are customarily seen near the mouth of the Yellow River, also sandpipers and redshanks.
 Occasionally, little egrets have been observed, but did not breed.